 If you’re traveling outside of the U.S., each country has its own standards of accessibility for persons with disabilities.
 It is a good practice to extensively research the destination country and any specific laws that might pertain to you.
 It is also important to check with the U.S. Department of State’s Bureau of Consular Affairs to ensure that all international driving permits are met, and that you understand all driving laws so that you can drive abroad safely.

 The loss of an accessibility permit can create difficulties, so it is best to resolve the issue as quickly as possible.
-Fortunately, the replacement process is much more simple than the application process in many states.
+Fortunately, the replacement process is much simpler than the application process in many states.
 It is important to meet the local DMV requirements during the replacement process, as applications may vary by state.

 - Most states do not require a payment for a replacement; if they do, the fee is typically nominal; $10 or less.